praveenworkacct/Scripts/README.md

-These python scripts are used to manage the Oracle Cloud VMware Solution.
+These python & Terraform scripts are used to manage the Oracle Cloud VMware Solution.

 You can find the scripts to:-